QuickBooks Error 6000

-- Go to No Company Open and then click on Sample File tab and open the Sample File list
+- Go to No Company Open and then click on the Sample File tab and open the Sample File list

 If the sample file is opening, then the QuickBooks software is fine, then the software is running fine and you will have to try a different solution.
-However, if the sample file doesn’t open, then QuickBooks software hasn’t been installed right and you will have to rectify this by installing it properly.
+However, if the sample file doesn’t open, then QuickBooks software hasn’t been installed right and you will have to rectify this by installing QuickBooks desktop properly.

 Solution 7: Check the Firewall or Antivirus installed in your system